n8n-io/n8n-docs/docs/reference/scaling-n8n.md

 ### Set Executions Mode

 By default, n8n runs with the execution mode set to `regular`.
-To configure workers, set the execution mode to `queue`.
-Set the [environment variable](./glossary.md#environment-variables) `EXECUTIONS_MODE` to `queue` using the following command:
+To configure workers, set the `EXECUTIONS_MODE` [environment variable](./glossary.md#environment-variables) to `queue` using the following command:

 ```bash
 export EXECUTIONS_MODE=queue